smrithinns/CronHub/README.md

 ## Getting Started

-These instructions will help you set up and run CronHub on your local machine.
+These instructions will help you set up and run CronVue on your local machine.

 ### Prerequisites